masterdeveloper822/fastAPI_face-recognition-and-analysis-system/README.md

   ```bash
   curl -X POST -F "image=@/path/to/image.jpg" http://127.0.0.1:8000/recognize/
   ```
-- **Response:** JSON with recognized faces, locations, and attributes.
+- **Response:** JSON with recognized faces, locations, and attributes (including 'eye_redness' score).

 ## Notes
 - **No video detection:** This backend only supports static image analysis.
 - **Old CLI and video modes are deprecated.**
 - Ensure you have the `shape_predictor_68_face_landmarks.dat` file in the project directory.
+- The 'eye_redness' attribute is a simple redness score for each detected face's eyes (higher means more red).

 ## License
 See LICENSE for details.